European lawmakers reject national bans on GM food, feed imports

 “If approved, such a proposal would undermine the internal market and farmers’ livelihoods and set off alarm bells for any innovative industry looking to invest in Europe,” Leticia Goncalves, chairman of EuropaBio, said in a statement.

-Staes said the Green party would meanwhile systematically object to any GM food or feed authorizations.
+Staes said the Green party would meanwhile systematically object to any GM food or feed authorisations.
+(Reporting by Barbara Lewis, editing by David Evans)